contactanjani/mv/README.md

 1.while 2 senders request for same resource (and the resource is not present in cache),
 only 1 api call is made and both sender are updated with data.
 if present in cache, both senders are returned data from cache directly.
-2. while 2 senders request for same resource, and api call is made, then one sender cancels the request,
+2.while 2 senders request for same resource, and api call is made, then one sender cancels the request,
 the other sender is updated with data once api call returns with Data.
 If both of them cancel, resource is downloaded
  and cached.